juanjocarin/juanjocarin.github.io/README.md

     YOKOGAWA - Madrid, Spain

+    + Applied analysis of sales and market trends to decide the direction of the department.
+    + Led a team of 7 people.
-    + Increased revenue by 6.3%, gross profit by 4.2%, and operating income by 146%, and achieved a 30% ratio of new customers (3x growth), by entering new markets, improving customer training and service quality, and promoting less popular regions and product lines.
+    + Increased revenue by 6.3%, gross profit by 4.2%, and operating income by 146%, and achieved a 30% ratio of new customers (3x growth), by entering new markets and improving customer service and training.
-    + Awarded with "100% sales" prize in 2010 and 2011.

 + Apr.
 2008 - Jan.
 2009: SALES ENGINEER - TEST & MEASUREMENT DEPARTMENT